satya-arjunan/visocyteold/Utilities/Doxygen/pages/MajorAPIChanges.md

 ###Changes to vtkArrayCalculator
 `vtkArrayCalculator::SetAttributeMode` is deprecated in favor of `vtkArrayCalculator::SetAttributeType` which takes vtkDataObject attribute modes instead of custom constants as its parameter value.
-The Visocyte calculator filter's AttributeMode property's values changed as a result of this.
+The ParaView calculator filter's AttributeMode property's values changed as a result of this.

 ###Changes to vtkSMViewProxy::CaptureWindowInternal###